-Course description:
+Course description

-Managers rely on accounting information to guide operations.
-This course builds on Principles of Accounting II (ACCT 2200) to prepare students to produce and use this information.
+Managers rely on accounting information to design and implement control systems.
+This course builds on Principles of Accounting II (ACCT 2200) to prepare students to produce, evaluate, and use this information and these systems.
 Topics covered include decision-making techniques, analysis of cost behavior, allocation of common and joint costs, use of cost information in operational and strategic decisions, transfer pricing, and performance measurement, and incentive compensation, with an emphasis on using data science to bring accounting information into the decision process.

-Course Objectives:
+Course Objectives